October is domestic violence awareness month. Anyone can become the victim of abuse and it is much harder to leave than most imagine.

 “During those years I considered leaving several times, but one thing stopped me, my children.
 I was concerned he would get some custody and would be alone with them.”

-“Before the abuse got too bad, I stayed because I thought it was better for the kids to have 2 parents around.
+“Before the abuse got too bad, I stayed because I thought it was better for the kids to have two parents around.
 Then, I stayed because of fear- I knew he would kill me.”

 These women speak to the rapid progression of their abuse: